Monday, May 6, 2024

 Here are the Wild options.

 The next option for the Wild is Russia or other foreign countries.
-To be sure, the Wild got lucky with Kirill Kapirzof.
-While this option can pay big dividends it also requires great patience.
+To be sure, the Wild got lucky with Kirill Kaprizov.
+While this option can pay big dividends it is also very risky and requires great patience.
 NHL teams have been wary of using premium draft capital on Russian prospects.
 The Russian player could be under contract to a Russian team and might not be readily available.
 In addition, there is always the risk he will not leave mother Russia for the U.S.

 Michael Russo reported the following on the Wild and their current Russian prospect: